 If the FDA determines that a product candidate offers a treatment for a serious condition and, if approved, the product would provide a significant improvement in safety or effectiveness, the FDA may designate the product candidate for priority review.
 A priority review designation means that the goal for the FDA to review an application is six months, rather than the standard review period of ten months.
 We may request priority review for our product candidates.
 The FDA has broad discretion with respect to whether or not to grant priority review status to a product candidate, so even if we believe a particular product candidate is eligible for such designation or status, in particular if such product candidate has received a Breakthrough Therapy Designation, the FDA may decide not to grant it.
-Moreover, a priority review or approval process or necessarily confer any advantage with respect to approval compared to conventional FDA procedures.
+Moreover, a priority review designation does not result in expedited development and does not necessarily result in expedited regulatory review or approval process or necessarily confer any advantage with respect to approval compared to conventional FDA procedures.
 Receiving priority review from the FDA does not guarantee approval within the six-month review cycle or at all.